tarekmasryo/shorts-tiktok-trends/README.md

 > The raw CSV is not committed to this repository.
 For local runs, place it under `data/raw/`.

+> Download the dataset from the Kaggle dataset page, then place the CSV under `data/raw/` for local runs.
 ---

 ## 🧭 Notebook structure